learn-co-curriculum/fibonacci-recursive/README.md

 Hint: You may wish to look up how the fibonacci sequence is expressed as a formula.

+Hint: Start small.
+What needs to happen if n is 1 or n is 2?

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

 ## Before you start coding: